anthonyliot/shisensho/README.md

 3. Import the project and choose build and run.

 <h2>Copyright</h2>
-This project is licensed under the terms of the MIT license and protected by Udacity Honor Code and Community Code of Conduct.
+This project is licensed under the terms of the MIT license.
 See <a href="LICENSE">license</a>.